Mark Walter: Personal life

 Walter is married to Kimbra Walter, an attorney.
 She attended Northwestern University and Southern Methodist University Law School.
 They have a daughter and live in the Lincoln Park neighborhood of Chicago.
 Walter was an avid fan of the Chicago Cubs growing up.
+In 2020, FiveThirtyEight reported that he makes bipartisan contributions.
 In 2011, Walter made a $30,800 contribution to the Democratic National Committee, as well as a $5,000 contribution to Obama for America.

 Philanthropy

 Walter serves as a trustee of the Solomon R. Guggenheim Foundation, Creighton University, Northwestern University, and the Field Museum.
 His wife is a trustee of the Lincoln Park Zoo.

-Walter and his wife invest together in numerous philanthropic causes, including the White Oak Conservation.

-In 2014, Walter contributed $40 million to the Northwestern University School of Law (now the Pritzker School of Law), from where he had earned his law degree, and endowed a law scholarship with his wife in 2015.
+Mark and Kimbra Walter invest together in numerous philanthropic causes, including the White Oak Conservation.
+In 2014, Walter contributed $40 million to the Northwestern University School of Law (now the Pritzker School of Law), from where he had earned his Juris Doctor degree, and endowed a law scholarship with his wife in 2015.

 Walter leads the Los Angeles Dodgers Foundation, which is committed to promoting education and health in the greater Los Angeles community.
 He donated $50 million at the start of the 2024 season and an additional $50 million when the Dodgers qualified for the World Series.

-Walter collaborated with Billie Jean King to create the Professional Women's Hockey League (PWHL), leading to its inaugural season in 2023-24.
-In October 2024, he was awarded the Billie Jean King Leadership Award for his role in starting the league, and pledged $5.5 million to the Women's Sports Foundation.
+In October 2024, Walter was awarded the Billie Jean King Leadership Award by the Women's Sports Foundation for his role in starting the PWHL and pledging $5.5 million to the foundation.
 In 2025, he became a leader of LA Rises, a fundraising group assigned by California Governor Gavin Newsom to support rebuilding after the area's wildfires early in the year, and organized the first $100 million donation.